 A brass lamp was hanging in the middle that had a horse with a rider carved on it.
 Now I would have passed it as another metal piece.
 But the guide explained its ball-bearing mechanism that keeps the horse and the rider facing in one direction irrespective of the way the wind blows.
 It was interesting.
 This was followed by Maghony wood paintings in natural colors of none other than Padmanabhaswamy in his lying down pose of Padmanabhaswamy temple.

-A narrow flight of stairs took us to the first floor – this was the Mantrashala or the meeting place for the king.
+A narrow flight of stairs took us to the first floor.
+That is where the Mantrashala or the meeting place of the king.
 Again completely made in dark teak wood, this had Chinese style windows with a bench-like structure all around to sit.
 Seats for landlords were earmarked as per their status in the state in those times.
 The lower panel of wooden windows can be opened in such a way that it would naturally cool the interiors.
 Also, they could be sprinkled with perfumed water.
 The ceiling of the kings meeting room had 9 lotus flowers exquisitely carved.
 We were told that 9 was considered an auspicious number by the family.

 Ottupura or Dining hall